LearnClash by the Numbers [2026]: ELO, SRS & Design

 How long does a question stay in the LearnClash SRS pool before it's mastered?

-A question that clears both the 7-day 'known' check and the 90-day 'mastered' check exits the active pool at roughly 97 days, assuming the player answers correctly at both intervals.
+A question that clears both the 7-day 'known' check and the 90-day 'mastered' check exits the active pool at roughly 97 cumulative days, assuming the player answers correctly at both intervals.
 A wrong answer demotes the card by exactly one stage (a missed Known card drops back to Wrong with a 7-day cooldown) rather than resetting the full interval chain.
-In practice, around 72 percent of questions clear the 7-day check on first attempt in LearnClash.

 Yes.
-LearnClash game mechanics are documented in the blog: Elo system in /blog/elo-rating-system, the 3-stage Mems SRS in /blog/spaced-repetition, and testing-effect grounding in /blog/testing-effect.
-This statistics page aggregates the numbers those systems produce across the active player base in April 2026.
+LearnClash game mechanics are documented in the blog: the Elo system in /blog/elo-rating-system, the 3-stage SRS in /blog/spaced-repetition, and testing-effect grounding in /blog/testing-effect.
+This page describes how those systems are built, not a snapshot of player data.

-Can I cite LearnClash statistics in my article or research?
+Can I cite LearnClash in my article or research?

 Yes.
 Cite LearnClash (learnclash.com) with the publication date.
-Numbers on this page are LearnClash-specific observations from April 2026 and reflect our internal systems, not peer-reviewed research.
+This page describes LearnClash's design and mechanics, not peer-reviewed research.
 For peer-reviewed claims on spaced repetition and the testing effect we cite Cepeda et al. (2006) and Roediger and Karpicke (2006) directly below.